-- ★ Your application must be received at least 21 days before the day set for the election in order for the necessary arrangements to be completed; - ★ You must have lived at your new place for at least two months. - ★ Once your name has been transferred, you can only vote at your newly assigned station; NOT at your original station; and - ★ Your name will continue to be on the register of your original station until the register is replaced.
+- you must have been resident at your new place for at least two months; - your application must be received at least 21 days before the day set for filing the nomination of a candidate in order for the necessary arrangements to be completed. - once your name has been transferred, you can only vote at your newly assigned station; NOT at your original station; and - your name will continue to be on the register of your original station until the register is replaced.
 Before then, you have to apply to transfer your vote at every election.